 4.26 Where safety provisions for demonstrating practical elimination rely on support functions, the relevant supporting systems should all be designed to the standards necessary to ensure that they have same level of overall reliability as the safety provisions.
-The design should use a combination of safety design principles such as redundancy, separation, diversity, and robustness to hazards to achieve the required reliability of the relevant safety function.
-Alternatively, the safety provisions should be tolerant to the loss of support functions.
+The design should use a combination of safety design principles such as redundancy, separation, diversity, and robustness to hazards as the safety provisions they support, to achieve the required reliability of the relevant safety function.
+Alternatively, or that the safety provisions are should be tolerant to the loss of support functions.